pathfindertools/connectivity-site/content/pages/index.md

     subhead: >-
       libp2p enables universal connectivity between nodes across different network positions by supporting a wide range of transport protocols.
-    body: "A primary goal of the libp2p project is universal connectivity.
-However, libp2p nodes may run on host machines or in browsers; they may be publically reachable or private.
-Thus, connectivity across these barriers has been historically out of reach.\n\nSupport for new transport protocols and our own advancements in libp2p helped us overcome these hurdles.\n\nFor developers using libp2p to build an application, we hope this site will help you learn about the transports that enable universal connectivity, how libp2p will improve in the future, and how you can get involved! \U0001F680\n"
+    body: "The libp2p project aims to provide universal peer-to-peer connectivity, but this has been challenging due to the diverse environments in which libp2p nodes may operate, such as host machines or browsers tabs, and whether they are publicly reachable or located in private subnets.\n\nHowever, these obstacles have been overcome by implementing new transport protocols and advancements in libp2p.
+This website serves as a resource for developers using libp2p to build peer-to-peer applications, offering information on the transport protocols that enable universal connectivity, future developments in libp2p, and ways to get involved in the project! \U0001F680\n"
     buttons:
       - label: Connect With Developers
         link: 'https://libp2p.io/#community'